spinque/query-api-ts/README.md

 # @spinque/query-api

-TypeScript library to use the Spinque Query API in your project.
+JavaScript/TypeScript library to use the Spinque Query API in your project.

 ## Usage